erebe/personal-server/README.md

 # Nginx as Ingress controller for Kubernetes  <a name="ingress"></a>

-I have many small pet projects exposing an HTTP endpoint that I want to expose to the rest of the internet, as I have blocked every ingoing traffic other than for port 80 and 443, I need to multiplex every application under those two.
+I have many small pet projects exposing an HTTP endpoint that I want to expose to the rest of the internet.
+As I have blocked every ingoing traffic other than for port 80 and 443, I need to multiplex every application under those two.
 For that I need to install a reverse proxy that will also do TLS termination.

 As I have disabled Traefik, the default reverse-proxy, during the k3s installation, I need to install my own.
 My choice went to Nginx.
 I know it well with HaProxy, knows it is reliable and it is the most mature between the two on Kubernetes.